Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Iterating along well-founded partial orders preserves cardinals

 \section{Iterating $\mathbb P(\mathcal F)$ along well-founded partial orders preserves cardinals $\le\kappa^+$}

-The following is a general iteration theorem for $\mathbb P(\mathcal F)$, which is adapted from \cite[Th 7.11]{Property-B} to apply to iterations along $I$ as considered above.
+The following is a general iteration theorem for $\mathbb P(\mathcal F)$.
+The theorem appearing in \cite[Th 7.11]{Property-B} is a special case of this result when $I$ is an ordinal.

 We note, as we did in \cite[Obs.
-7.9]{Property-B} that the property of being $B$-$\kappa$-proper for the result of an iteration of forcing, implies the amalgamation of that iteration, by definitions.
-The point of stating Theorem \ref{th:iteration} in the way we did is that it is proven on the induction on the rank of $I$ and that at the inductive step we use the amalgamation property of the iteration obtained so far, together with the new step, along with the inductive hypothesis of $B$-$\kappa$-properness on smaller ranks, to prove that the limit of the iteration is $B$-$\kappa$-proper.
+7.9]{Property-B}, that if the result of an iteration of forcing is $B$-$\kappa$-proper, the the iteration itself has amalgamation, by definition.
+The reason for stating Theorem \ref{th:iteration} in this form is that it is proved by induction on the rank of $I$.
+At each inductive step, we use the amalgamation property of the iteration obtained so far, together with the new step, along with the inductive hypothesis of $B$-$\kappa$-properness on smaller ranks, to show that the limit of the iteration is $B$-$\kappa$-proper.